 Segment your Microsoft recipients by engagement.
 Send first to users who have recently opened or clicked, letting their positive signals improve your reputation.
 Gradually expand to less engaged segments as delivery improves.

 Consider re-permission campaigns for Outlook subscribers who haven't engaged in months.
 A subscriber who explicitly confirms interest provides a strong positive signal to Microsoft.
+Removing chronically unengaged addresses also helps reduce your complaint rate because disengaged users are more likely to mark messages as junk when they do eventually notice them.

 6. New or Low-Reputation Domain